EQS-PVR: STRABAG SE: Veröffentlichung gemäß § 135 Abs. 2 BörseG mit dem Ziel der europaweiten Verbreitung

 This notification takes into account the right of first refusal (as a financial instrument pursuant to Sec 131 para.
 1 no. 1 Stock Exchange Act 2018) arising from the syndicate agreement dated 23.04.2007 (last amended on 15.03.2013) and terminated by Haselsteiner Familien-Privatstiftung with effect as of the end of 31.12.2022.
 Notification of such right of first refusal is made merely as a precaution for the sake of formal completeness.
 MKAO Rasperia Trading Limited takes the legal position that the rights of first refusal arising from the syndicate agreement do not continue to apply after termination of the syndicate agreement.

-This second notification is being submitted in the circumstances where FAMA has approached us after the submission of the first notification on 6 December 2024 and directly requested that we re-submit our notification subject to the wording they have proivded wth regard to paragraphs 4,6 and 8 of this form.

-This second notification is being submitted in the circumstances where FAMA has approached us after the submission of the first notification on 6 December 2024 and directly requested that we re-submit our notification subject to the wording they have proivded wth regard to paragraphs 4,6 and 8 of this form.
+This notification is being submitted in the circumstances where FMA has approached us after the submission of the notifications on 6 and 16 December 2024 and directly requested that we re-submit our notification subject to the wording they have provided wth regard to paragraphs 4,6 and 8 of this form.

 |Sprache: